beantkapoor786/16S-ITS-GUI/docs/README.md

 ### Quick Start

-1. Clone the repository (Terminal on Mac; Powershell on Windows):
+1. Clone the repository (Terminal on Mac; Powershell on Windows).
+Ideally, I would clone it into the directory where you are running your R project.

 ```bash
 git clone https://github.com/beantkapoor786/RAPID.git